Marieva Gruffat, osteopathe

 Training at the Andrew Taylor Still Academy in Lyon

-She perfected her techniques and embarked on various clinical experiences inside and outside the school.
-For example, she participated in sports events with physiotherapists; she also attended a class at the Lyon Conservatory of Music for several months, as part of a team of several osteopaths.
+She perfected her techniques and engaged in various clinical experiences both inside and outside of school.
+For example, she participated in sporting events with physical therapists; she also spent several months attending a class at the Lyon Conservatory of Music, working with a team of several osteopaths.

 What is osteopathy?